HarshaYeluru/ATC_round1/README.md

 - This will create a nodejs service which scales upto 4 pods based on the CPU utilization.
 If CPU utilization is more than 5%, a new pod is created automatically

+- This will create a Load Balancer service which exposes port 8081

+- This will create a secret with environment variables called api_user and api_token in the POD

+- This will create an Ingress controller to provide an SSL Termination

+- This will create a secret with SSL generated keys and added them to the pod at /tmp/ directory